jucyai/Prophetable/README.md

 ## TODO

+- Outliers
+- Diagnostics (Incl. grid search, automl)
 - Seasonalities that depend on other factors
-- Prior scale for holidays and seasonality
 - Additional regressors
-- Multiplicative Seasonality
-- Uncertainty in the trend
-- Uncertainty in seasonality
-- Outliers
-- Sub-daily data
-- Data with regular gaps
-- Monthly data
-- Diagnostics (Incl. grid search, automl)